Max's Kansas City: Max's II

 Max's Kansas City reopened in 1975 under the ownership of Tommy Dean Mills, who initially thought he would make it a disco.
 Peter Crowley, who had been booking the same early punk bands that played at CBGB and Mothers, a gay bar on West 23rd Street, was hired to book bands at Max's.

 Under Crowley's guidance the club became one of the birthplaces of punk, regularly featuring bands including Cherry Vanilla, Wayne County & the Electric Chairs, Ruby and the Rednecks, The Offs, The Fast, Suicide (who all appeared on the compilation album 1976 Max's Kansas City), the New York Dolls, Patti Smith Group, the Ramones, the Mumps, the Heartbreakers, Television, Blondie, Talking Heads, Sniper, the Dictators, the Cramps, Mink DeVille, Misfits, Little Annie, the Fleshtones, the B-52's, the Stimulators, the Bongos and Klaus Nomi, as well as out-of-town bands such as the Runaways and the Damned.
 After the breakup of the Sex Pistols, Sid Vicious played all of his US solo gigs there.
 Devo played several shows at Max's in 1977, including a show where they were introduced by David Bowie as "the band of the future."

-Max's Kansas City is mentioned in the Sex Pistols' song "New York" from Never Mind The Bollocks album, 1976.
+Max's Kansas City is mentioned in the Sex Pistols' song "New York" from the album Never Mind The Bollocks, Here's the Sex Pistols, 1977.

 Max's original site closed on December 12, 1981.
 The Rattlers and Ronnie and The Jitters were the performers on the final night.
 The building survives and in 2010 was found to house a Korean deli.
+However, as of April 2026, the space was vacant.